7 Most Common Types of Data Breaches

 What Are the Main Types of Data Breaches?

 Not all breaches look the same.
-The method and the defense are different for each type.
+How attackers get in, and how you stop them, depends on the breach type.

 Data breach is a security incident where sensitive data is accessed or exposed by unauthorized parties.
-Breaches are categorized by how attackers get in – stolen credentials, phishing, ransomware, insider access, and others.
+Breaches are categorized by how attackers get in, from stolen credentials and phishing to ransomware and insider access.
 Each type requires different detection and prevention strategies.

 IBM’s 2025 report found that the average breach costs $4.44 million.
 But that number varies dramatically by breach type.
 Insider breaches cost $4.92 million.
 Supply chain attacks cost $4.91 million.
 Credential theft costs $4.67 million.
 Knowing which types you’re most vulnerable to helps you invest in the right defenses.